 Via the PIFWORLD website we received support of different funders: http://pif.one/bio-diversity-farmland

-Your Contribution is used for the purchase of tools and seeds for agriculture and to expand the model farm with a model fish pond.
+Contributions are used for extra tools and seeds for agriculture and to expand the model farm.

 Since the Offa Primary School has been established in the year 2007 it has received help from ISOB with various improvement.